Chapter 8: Missions

-R’bekah entered the brothel, the militet trailing behind.
-She looked with compassion at the mere children being exploited as whores, their feather-framed faces and scantily clad bodies marking them as fallen.
+Rebekah entered the brothel, the militet trailing behind.
+She looked with compassion at the children, perhaps as young as thirteen, being exploited, their feather-framed faces and scantily clad bodies marking them as fallen.

-She glanced back at the wide-eyed Militet, perhaps thirteen, whose mouth was agape.
+She glanced back at the wide-eyed militet, also perhaps thirteen, whose mouth was agape.
 Touching his shoulder, she said, “Close it, son.”

 The decorated ladies looked back with calculating eyes.
 Some snickered, only to be silenced as their matron stepped forward.

 Rebekah’s hard gaze locked onto the madame.
 “According to Commandant Greysun,” she growled, “three moons ago, my daughter was brought to you with other girls.”

-The old woman stiffened, then sputtered.
-“All we received have been returned.”
-Her eyes narrowed as she smiled.
+The old woman stiffened and sputtered.
 “Why don’t you look around for her?”
 Her eyes narrowed as she smiled.

 Terror and hope stole through Rebekah at the same time.
 She went through every room, the wide-eyed boy following.
 Thankfully, it was midday and most were empty.
 She didn’t find Sarah.

 J’shua, where is she?

 She wanted to cry but couldn’t.

 “Are you satisfied?”
-The words were cold, flat.
+The madame’s words were cold, flat.

 “No…nor is your obligation to assist me complete.
 Either Greysun or you are lying.
 Which is it?”

 The madame glared back.
 “You’ve looked for yourself.
 But… there were discrepancies.
 That drecksa Greysun demanded payment for a girl I didn’t receive.”

 “What happened to her?”

 “How would I know?”

-R’bekah knew she’d get no more from the old hag.
-She turned and left, the boy following her out.
+Rebekah knew she’d get no more from the old hag.
+She turned and left, the boy reluctantly following her out.

 Where are you, Sarah?